 Each holding tank, the macerator pump, and macerator pump electric hose reel have individual switches which are located in the roadside utility compartment.
 Each valve switch has a light that illuminates to let you know the valve is opened.
 Pressing a dump valve switch and holding it for 2-3 seconds until it is lit opens a holding tank valve.
 Pressing it again for 2-3 seconds closes it.
 The macerator pump has an ON/OFF toggle switch.
-The reel has a switch for releasing and retracting the hose, once the hose is released it is deployed manually.
-To retract the hose, press and hold the retract button while guiding the hose in place.
+The reel has a switch for releasing and retracting the hose, once the hose is released it is deployed manually by pulling the hose out.
+To retract the hose, press and hold the retract button while guiding the hose back and forth onto the reel evenly.

 Do not run Macerator pump more than 15 minutes continuously.
 Do not run the Macerator pump dry for more than 30 seconds.
 THE MACERATOR WILL NOT HANDLE HARD SOLID OBJECTS, SANITARY NAPKINS OR RAGS.
 Never put wet strength paper towels, tissues, or sanitary napkins in your holding tank.
 They will not dissolve and will jam the mechanism of the dump valve and the macerator pump impeller.
+Emptying the Black and Gray Water Holding Tanks